lajh87/shinyGraphViz/README.md

 The app uses panzoom javascript library to move and zoom into the graph.
 More information is available at the panzoom github page (https://github.com/anvaka/panzoom).

+Zoom in buttons follow the approach in anvaka/panzoom.